Kristina01111000/Drws_site/README.md

 get emails ready for a month or so at a time

-- use google analytics to see about scorecard, or just use the app?

 3/30
 - Make a new account and see how it works, all the emails, before he hands out the list of emails
 - give people the option between the app and the scorecard site? -> have a line like "download our scorecard app here or get a copy of the scorecard here"